rq-Chen/MINDy_rfMRI_stable/README.md

 This repo contains the analysis scripts for:

-Chen, R., Singh, M., Braver, T. S., & Ching, S. (2024).
-Dynamical models reveal anatomically reliable attractor landscapes embedded in resting state brain networks. bioRxiv. https://doi.org/10.1101/2024.01.15.575745
+Chen, R., Singh, M., Braver, T.S., & Ching, S. (2025).
+Dynamical models reveal anatomically reliable attractor landscapes embedded in resting state brain networks.
+Imaging Neuroscience, Advance Publication. [https://doi.org/10.1162/imag_a_00442](https://doi.org/10.1162/imag_a_00442)

 For simplicity, we include some functions from other packages in this repo.
 Please note that they might be covered by different licenses.
 In particular, we include `MINDy_Base_v1.0` from [singhmf/MINDy](https://github.com/singhmf/MINDy) (and modified it a little bit), `ft_cifti` (`cifti-matlab-master`) from [Washington-University/cifti-matlab](https://github.com/Washington-University/cifti-matlab), and part of `dFCwalk` from [FunDyn/dFCwalk](https://github.com/FunDyn/dFCwalk).